-- WEM13 Quintain do not accept that re-connecting the junction of North End Road is necessary to mitigate impacts of development.
-The council disagrees although it is accepted that it is not required to mitigate the impact of development already consented.
+- Paragraph 6.15 Quintain asked for clarification that land required for junction improvements in a number of cases had been identified through existing agreements on consents for development of Quintain-owned land.
+This is accepted and clarification is included in the revised draft. - WEM13 Quintain do not accept that re-connecting the junction of North End Road is necessary to mitigate impacts of development.
+The council disagrees, although it is accepted that it is not required to mitigate the impact of development already consented.
 The council will progress this scheme at the earliest opportunity and are currently negotiating with landowners. - WEM13 Henry Lancashire has expressed concerns about the re-connection of the North End Road junction including the impact of this upon the existing pedestrian area and on the safe access for pedestrians to the bus stops adjacent to the junction and for cyclists to Olympic way and Brook Avenue.
 He also has concerns about the loss of green space.
 In response, any scheme will be required to ensure safe movement for pedestrians and cyclists.
 The loss of any greenspace is minor and does not result in the loss of public space.
 There are substantial areas of public space nearby, especially Olympic Way.
-The significant advantages delivered to traffic movement in the area on events and the ability to turn round buses and make better interchange with the underground services at Wembley Park are considered to outweigh any disadvantages. - Policy WEM14 Both Quintain and the FA Group (Wembley Stadium) are concerned that this policy, which aims to improve access for public transport, pedestrians and cyclists from Forty Lane along Bridge Rd, Empire Way and the High Road to Ealing Road, will further constrain vehicle capacity along this corridor.
+The significant advantages delivered to traffic movement in the area on events and the ability to turn round buses and make better interchange with the underground services at Wembley Park are considered to outweigh any disadvantages. - WEM14 Both Quintain and the FA Group (Wembley Stadium) are concerned that this policy, which aims to improve access for public transport, pedestrians and cyclists from Forty Lane along Bridge Rd, Empire Way and the High Road to Ealing Road, will further constrain vehicle capacity along this corridor.
 In response the council points out that policy clearly states that any junction improvements along the route will improve general highway performance as well as favour non car users. - Para 6.18 Brent Cyclists object to the phrase that there is a need to provide a level of car-parking similar to other competing centres.
 It is accepted that this is not needed in Wembley and that, in bringing forward development in Wembley, the levels of car parking cannot be at the levels of other strategic centres in North West London.
 Emphasis needs to be placed on access by modes other than the car, although it also has to be recognised that there is a need for development to be economically viable and this means that there has to be some access by car.
 Parking standards are pitched at a level to achieve this balance.
 The paragraph is to be amended to better express the balance. - WEM15 & WEM16 Quintain consider the parking standards for retail to be too onerous and inconsistent with the London Plan.
 The council disagrees as the London Plan standards are maximum standards.
 Many boroughs operate standards well below the maximums set out in the London plan and it is appropriate for Wembley, where a reduction in modal share for the car is to be achieved to facilitate the level of development proposed, to have lower standards. - WEM15 The FA Group (Wembley Stadium) have stated that the main cause of the additional delay and congestion that is experienced for events is as a result of the cars parked in pirate car parks.
 Although there are few ways that this can be addressed through the Plan, there is a concern that pirate parking can undermine the council's aim of minimising traffic congestion.
-Efforts will be made to use whatever resources available to address the problems.
+Efforts will be made to use whatever means available to address the problems.